State of Texas to offer mobile Covid-19 testing in Paris

 “This is not the antibody test.
 It will be the definitive PCR test that detects the presence of the virus,” the mayor said in a Facebook post.

-In order to be screened, residents must have one of the following symptoms:
+In order to be screened, residents must have at least one of the following symptoms: fever and/or chills; cough; fatigue; body aches or muscle or joint pain; shortness of breath; sore throat; headaches; nausea, vomiting or diarrhea; nasal congestion; or a loss of taste or smell.

-"This is the test that our community needs at this time.
+“This is the test that our community needs at this time.
 Please do not sign up unless you truly have symptoms.
-We don’t want to use tests on asymptomatic people," Clifford said.
+We don’t want to use tests on asymptomatic people,” he said.

+News of the testing comes after an outbreak of Covid-19 was discovered at Paris Healthcare Center and as Paris-Lamar County Health District officials continue to report increasing cases attributed to community spread.

+By 5 p.m.
+Monday, the number of Lamar County residents with confirmed Covid-19 diagnoses reached 71, according to the health district.
+That number includes two new cases reported Monday.

 (0) comments